zwpku/molann/README.rst

 Artificial Neural Networks (ANNs) for Molecular Systems

-This package implements PyTorch ANN classes that include alignment layers and feature layers.
+This package implements PyTorch ANN classes that allow to define neural network functions that take into account alignment, or functions that depend on molecular features (bonds, angles, etc.).

 Installation
 ============